ignacio-dev/felvet/README.md

 ### Cookies & Sessions
 This website uses the following cookies and sessions:

-* __downloadActive__: Session that makes the file available to download after the user inputs his or her data until the browser is closed.
+* __downloadActive__: Session that makes the PDF file available to download after the user inputs his or her data until the browser is closed.
 * __cookiesAccepted__: Cookie that checks if the user has accepted the company's cookie policy.
 Gets destroyed after 30 days.